Reviews of Fiverr: buyer & seller perspectives (2020)

 As I mentioned earlier, Fiverr gives you the option to list gigs starting at $5, all the way up to $995.
 You can also customize different packages that allow you to charge more for gig “extras”, like quicker delivery time.

-It should also be noted that Fiverr takes 20% of each sale.
-While 20% is a hefty sum, I did make sure to take that into consideration when setting my prices.
+You should know upfront that Fiverr takes 20% of each sale.
+While 20% is a hefty sum, I did make sure to adjust my prices accordingly so that Fiverr's commission didn't cut too far into my margins.

 *a note of caution for sellers*